-- Medical equipment must be periodically tested and inspected, per the manufacturer's requirements, by a certified clinical engineer.
-Annual inspection is encouraged unless alternative service interval recommended by manufacturer. - ii.
-Equipment inspections will be required according to the program's guidelines. - iii.
-Adequate back-up battery supply must be available to ensure all medical equipment remains functional. - iv.
-Clinical testing equipment must have a current Clinical Laboratory Improvement Amendment (CLIA) certification or waiver on file. - c.
+- a.
+Medical equipment must be periodically tested and inspected, per the manufacturer's requirements, by a certified clinical engineer.
+Annual inspection is encouraged unless alternative service interval recommended by manufacturer. - b.
+Equipment inspections will be required according to the program's guidelines - c.
+Adequate back-up battery supply must be available to ensure all medical equipment remains functional - d.
+Clinical testing equipment must have a current Clinical Laboratory Improvement Amendment (CLIA) certification or waiver on file - 3.
 Controlled substances provided by the community medical service program are in a secured system or kept in a manner consistent with policy and with local, state, federal and international regulations, including Drug Enforcement Agency requirements.
-It is recognized the patient may possess and self-administer their own medications and/or narcotics. - i.
-A policy to address securing/storage of controlled substances is required. - ii.
-Storage of medications allows for protection from extreme temperature changes if the environment deems it necessary. - iii.
-There is a method to check expiration dates of medications on a regular basis. - iv.
-There is a procedure or policy for disposing of medications consistent with local, state, or federal law or regulations. - v.
-There is a procedure or policy for disposing, wasting, or destroying of patient medications when appropriate consistent with local, state, or federal law or regulations.
+It is recognized the patient may possess and self-administer their own medications and/or narcotics. - a.
+A policy to address securing/storage of controlled substances is required - b.
+Storage of medications allows for protection from extreme temperature changes if the environment deems it necessary - c.
+There is a method to check expiration dates of medications on a regular basis - d.
+There is a procedure or policy for disposing of medications consistent with local, state, or federal law or regulations - e.
+There is a procedure or policy for disposing, wasting, or destroying of patient medications when appropriate consistent with local, state, or federal law or regulations - 4.
+A policy addresses how and when a patient and/or patient family member will be transported in a program owned or affiliated vehicle.
+(For example: to detox, mental health, physician office, etc.) The policy should also include the use of patient and staff safety equipment (i.e., back seat separation screen, video monitoring, etc.). - 5.
+A policy addresses how and when non-employees may be transported in a program owned vehicle or in an in-service privately owned vehicle. - 6.
+Programs using privately owned vehicles, to the extent possible, should meet all the requirements of the standards.